What is the impact?

 In 2010, 13.5 million girls were married before they turned 18.
 If we do nothing, by 2030 an estimated 15.4 million girls a year will marry as children.

-In the developing world, one in seven girls is married before her 15th birthday and some child brides are as young as eight or nine.
+In the developing world, one in nine girls is married before her 15th birthday and some child brides are as young as eight or nine.

 Neither physically nor emotionally ready to become wives and mothers, these girls are at far greater risk of experiencing dangerous complications in pregnancy and childbirth, becoming infected with HIV/AIDS and suffering domestic violence.
 With little access to education and economic opportunities, they and their families are more likely to live in poverty.